MarionForrestNLP/OpenAI-Assistant-Integration-Abstraction/README.md

 - **Update Tool Set**: This method updates the tool set used by the assistant.
 It takes a list of tool dictionaries.
 It updates the assistant instance and tool set.
 The method returns a boolean indicating whether the update was successful or not.

-- **Send Message**: This method creates a [message object](https://platform.openai.com/docs/api-reference/messages/object) and inserts it into the assistant's thread.
+- **Send Message**: This is an *asynchronous* method that creates a [message object](https://platform.openai.com/docs/api-reference/messages/object) and inserts it into the assistant's thread.
 The message object is then returned.
 [Attachments](https://platform.openai.com/docs/api-reference/messages/createMessage#messages-createmessage-attachments) can be added to a message and will inserted into the thread along side the message's content.

-- **Get Message History**: This method returns the entire chat log up to a maximum of 25 messages.
-This method also checks for when the assistant is attempting to call [developer defined functions](https://platform.openai.com/docs/assistants/tools/function-calling/function-calling-beta) and calls the `Handle_Function_Calls` function defined earlier within **Assistant_Hander.py**.
+- **Get Message History**: This is an *asynchronous* method that takes in a `history_length` parameter and returns the entire chat log up to a maximum of `history_length` messages.
+This method also handles the assistant's attempts at calling [developer defined functions](https://platform.openai.com/docs/assistants/tools/function-calling/function-calling-beta).
+This method prints a loading message to the console while it waits for the assistant to finish its response.
+When `debugMode` is False or None, the method returns a list of dictionaries of the following format.

+        message = {
+            "role": "user" or "assistant",
+            "content": "Message content",
+        }

 - **Get Attributes**: This method returns a dictionary containing the assistant's attributes.
 The dictionary contains the assistant's ID, creation time (*in seconds*), name, instructions, tool set, user defined functions, model, model parameters, vector store, and thread id.